+The community of Olive Branch was formerly known as “Cowpens” and then “Watson’s Crossroads” near where several old Chickasaw Indian Trails crossed.
 When the first post office was established in 1846, Mrs. Frances Wilson Blocker–a descendant of one of the community’s founders–suggested the name Olive Branch.
 She felt the new name symbolized a dove bringing a branch to the seagoing Noah.

 Karen R. Says ““If you are looking for a local Chamber that will help you promote your business and whose members will support you- the Olive Branch Chamber is the best one in the area!”More Testimonials